“Summertime, and the living’s easy…”

 “One of these easiest ways to embrace seasonal living is by eating foods that are in season.
 In our modern world it seems like we have all but forgotten what seasonal foods are.
 We can buy almost any kind of produce we want from the store ANY time of year.
 If you are able to, try growing a garden!
 You can also choose to shop for your produce at local farmer’s markets, or directly from farmers in your area.
 This will ensure that you’re eating seasonally. ” – Jeyden from BackRoadBloom.com

-However you choose to get your food, during the hot summer months, favor refreshing foods that lighten the body and keep the system cool, such as cilantro, cucumber, melon, and zucchini.
+However you choose to come by your food, during the hot summer months, favor refreshing foods that lighten the body and keep the system cool, such as cilantro, cucumber, melon, and zucchini.
 These “cool” foods will alleviate discomfort created from the heat in our world around us.

 I, however, love salsa and pickles during the summer and according to Ayurveda, that’s a no-no.

-So I’ve found that I can just eat those kinds of foods more moderately than I used to, and if I am noticing signs of imbalance in my body, then I really take it easy on those foods until I feel myself back in balance again.
+So I’ve found that eating those foods more moderately than I used to helps me stay in balance; and if I am noticing signs of imbalance in my body, then I really take it easy on those foods until I feel myself back in balance again.

 I hope some of these tips help you too!